 The Charge TTI is a full-size, multi-purpose tool.
 It is a solid, no-compromise chunk of high-tech materials.
 It is curved in the right places and the tools are located where you'll want them.
 Regardless of which feature you are using, the handles are rounded and fill up a loosely clenched fist.
 For right-handed users, the Leatherman Charge is set up brilliantly.
 Most frequently the user will use one of the blades.
 Both blades are configured and engaged by the right hand.
 If the user uses the included pocket clip in a pants pocket, the standard blade is right there at the thumb without re-positioning the tool.
 Lefties, unfortunately, will need to figure out their blade deployment sequence that will require at least one additional regripping.
 The saws each open with a fingernail notch near the end.
 The internal tools also open with either a fingernail notch near the end or a fingernail groove along the side.
 Each tool locks in place.
 The liner locks on the external tools are precise and easily disengaged when it is time.
 The inner tools secure with a spring-loaded, external plate.
-All of the internal tools on one side lock with the same lever.
+All of the internal tools on one arm lock with the same lever.

 In a perfect world, we'd have an ergonomic multi-tool that would be "full-sized" like the Charge.
-It would have a plier profile that matches that of the Charge and Wave, along with the super smooth external contour of the Gerber Suspension, and would let the user access all the tools from the outside, like the Top Pick Gerber Dime does.
+It would have a plier profile that matches that of the Charge and would let the user access all the tools from the outside.
 Apparently, the Charge makes one significant compromise in obscuring some of the tools inside the plier's handles.
 There is a reason for this, but we are unable to ascertain what this reason is.
 If Leatherman got all the tools accessible from the outside, the Charge would be perfect, ergonomically speaking.